The good kind of specificity in CSS

 A pivotal moment in my working life was to to restrict my CSS to exclude the things that caused me pain:

-- If you stop those two things, then you also don’t need
+3. If you stop those two things, then you also don’t need !important.

 Conclusions

-Nothing is set in stone, there are some cases where cascading is a great option, but that’s a topic for another post.
-Not using IDs and cascading doesn’t make you a good programmer, and using them will not make you a bad programmer.
-This is just a dogma among others.
+Nothing is set in stone, there might be some cases where cascading is a great option.
+Not using IDs and discarding cascading doesn’t make you a good programmer, and using them will not make you a bad programmer.